tuda-parallel/FTIO/README.md

 Authors:

 - Ahmad Tarraf
-- Add your name here

 This work is a result of a coopertion between the Technical University of Darmstadt and INRIA.

 <p align="right"><a href="#ftio">⬆</a></p>